Longleaf pine: Ecology

 Longleaf pine is highly pyrophytic (resistant to wildfire) and dependent on fire.
 Their thick bark and growth habits help to provide a tolerance to fire.
 Periodic natural wildfire and anthropogenic fires select for this species by removing competition and exposing bare soil for successful germination of seeds.
 The lack of medium-tall trees (called a midstory canopy) leads to open longleaf pine forests or savannas.
 New seedlings do not appear at all tree-like and resemble a dark-green fountain of needles.
 This form is called the grass stage.
 During this stage, which lasts for 5–12 years, vertical growth is very slow, and the tree may take a number of years simply to grow ankle high.
 After that, it has a growth spurt, especially if it is in a gap or no tree canopy is above it.
 In the grass stage, it is very resistant to low intensity fires because the terminal bud is protected from lethal heating by the tightly packed needles.
 While relatively immune to fire at this stage, the plant is quite appealing to feral pigs; the early settlers' habit of releasing swine into the woodlands to feed may have been partly responsible for the decline of the species.

 Longleaf pine forests are rich in biodiversity.
 They are well-documented for their high levels of plant diversity, in groups including sedges, grasses, carnivorous plants, and orchids.
 These forests also provide habitat for gopher tortoises, which as keystone species, dig burrows that provide habitat for hundreds of other species of animals.
 The red-cockaded woodpecker is dependent on mature pine forests and is now endangered as a result of this decline.
+Nine salamander species and 26 frog species are characteristic of pine savannas, along with 56 species of reptiles, 13 of which could be considered specialists on this habitat.
 Longleaf pine seeds are large and nutritious, forming a significant food source for birds (notably the brown-headed nuthatch) and other wildlife.
-Nine salamander species and 26 frog species are characteristic of pine savannas, along with 56 species of reptiles, 13 of which could be considered specialists on this habitat.
+Specifically, rodents and game birds, such as wild turkeys and the northern bobwhite feed on pine mast (hard-shelled seeds/nuts).
+Longleaf pines also feed white-tailed deer, the "only native large herbivore currently present in the longleaf pine woodlands".
+Additionally, these forests provide thermal cover, roosting, and escape from predators.

 The Red Hills Region of Florida and Georgia is home to some of the best-preserved stands of longleaf pines.
 These forests have been burned regularly for many decades to encourage bobwhite quail habitat in private hunting plantations.